AdamL-DSG42/MachineLearningPortfolio/README.md

 ## Projects

 ### Crime Rates and their impact on property prices
 This project aims to assess whether there is an affect on property prices in areas of high crime in Ireland.
-It will initially provide a high level overview of the overall project goal, with later iteration providing more detailed information.
+It will initially provide a high level overview of the overall project goal, with later iterations providing more detailed information.

 #### Datasets:
 As the datasets are too large to upload to GitHub, they can be found at these links